WHAT IS SALLT?

 To make that happen, the SALLT Project provides training and resources to individuals, churches, and organizations that seek to enliven service experiences and learn more about God's invitation to serve as Christ's hands and feet in the world.

-The SALLT Project is administered by Trinity Lutheran College, supported by a generous grant from Thrivent Financial for Lutherans.
+The SALLT Project was initially launched by Trinity Lutheran College (now closed), supported by a generous grant from Thrivent Financial.